By Gwenn Voelckers

 • An honest-to-goodness listener (not a pretend listener) melts my heart.

 • Music makes life better.
 I enjoy playing and listening to all genres of music, but I always return to the Great American Songbook.
+If you want to learn how to play music, click for more info.

 • As an introvert, solitude, nature and meditation recharge my batteries.